 During the month of March, we celebrate a team of professionals who have a huge impact on the education and safety of our student athletes – our Athletic Trainers (ATs).
-Therapy Center is proud to offer athlete training services to the high schools in Jefferson Davis parish and recognize our team members who provide these services during National Athletic Training Month.
+Therapy Center is proud to offer athlete training services to the high schools in Louisiana and recognize our team members who provide these services during National Athletic Training Month.

 Athletic trainers (ATs) are health care professionals who collaborate with physicians in prevention, emergency care, clinical diagnosis, therapeutic intervention and rehabilitation of injuries and illnesses.